camilleblock/ddRadseq/README.md

 samtools view -bS A005D02.sam | samtools sort > A005D02.bam
 ```
 # Align and convert
-The above two steps can also be done in this for loop
+The above two steps can also be done in this for-loop.
 ```bash
 module load Bowtie2/2.5.4-GCC-13.2.0
 module load SAMtools/1.21-GCC-13.3.0